-- FVOCI: Assets that are held for collection of contractual cash flows and for selling the financial assets, where the assets' cash flows represent solely payments of principal and interest, are measured at FVOCI.
+- flows represent solely payments of principal and interest are measured at amortised cost.
+Interest income from these financial assets is included in finance income using the effective interest rate method.
+Any gain or loss arising on derecognition is recognised directly in profit or loss and presented in exchange and other gains.
+Impairment losses are presented as separate line item in the statement of profit or loss and other comprehensive income. • FVOCI: Assets that are held for collection of contractual cash flows and for selling the financial - assets, where the assets' cash flows represent solely payments of principal and interest, are measured at FVOCI.
 Movements in the carrying amount are taken through OCI, except for the recognition of impairment gains or losses, interest revenue and foreign exchange gains and losses which are recognised in profit or loss.
 When the financial asset is derecognised, the cumulative gain or loss previously recognised in OCI is reclassified from equity to profit or loss and recognised in exchange and other gains.
 Interest income from these financial assets is included in finance income using the effective interest rate method.
-Foreign exchange gains and losses are presented in exchange and other gains and impairment expenses are presented as separate line item in the statement of profit or loss and other comprehensive income. - FVPL: Assets that do not meet the criteria for amortised cost or FVOCI are measured at FVPL.
-A gain or loss on a debt investment that is subsequently measured at FVPL is recognised in profit or loss and presented net within exchange and other gains in the period in which it arises.

-As of 31 December 2024, all of the Company's financial assets were classified and measured at amortised cost.

-2.3.7 Trade and other payables

-Trade and other payables are obligations to pay for goods or services that have been acquired in the ordinary course of business from suppliers prior to the end of financial year which are unpaid.
+Foreign exchange gains and losses are presented in exchange and other gains and impairment expenses are presented as separate line item in the statement of profit or loss and other comprehensive income. - A gain or loss on a debt investment that is subsequently measured at FVPL is recognised in profit or loss and presented net within exchange and other gains in the period in which it arises.
+As of 31 December 2024, all of the Company's financial assets were classified and measured at amortised cost 2.3.7 Trade and other payables the ordinary course of business from suppliers prior to the end of financial year which are unpaid.
 Trade and other payables are classified as current liabilities if payment is due within one year or less.
 If not, they are presented as non-current liabilities.
 Trade payables are recognised initially at fair value and subsequently measured at amortised cost using the effective interest method.
 2.3.8 Provisions